dwt/fluent/Readme.md

 I envision this library to be especially useful in short Python scripts and shell one liners or shell filters, where Python was previously just that little bit too hard to use and prevented you from doing so.

-I also really like its use in notebooks to smoothly explore some library, code or concept.
+I also really like its use in notebooks or in a python shell to smoothly explore some library, code or concept.